 A Property inspection can mean different things to different people.
 If we were Realturds, then we would refer to this as a 4 hour drill down on the property, searching every nook and cranny for ANYTHING that could possible be wrong with the house.
 I like to think of that type of inspection a deal killer.
 That’s not what OUR property inspections are.

-In the eyes of a real estate wholesaler, a property inspection is an in person meeting where you do a walk through of the property, checking out some important facts and taking LOT of photos (even a video if you’re in top of it).
+In the eyes of a real estate wholesaler, a property inspection is an in person meeting where you do a walk through of the property, checking out some important facts and taking LOT of photos (even a video if you’re on top of it).

 Your property inspection should last about 15-30 minutes.
 If the seller is there with you, then asking questions about updates/repairs to the house will be helpful.
-They can offer alot of insight bout the age of roof, Air conditioning, Plumbing, additions that were done without permits, foundation issues, driveway cracks and more!
+They can offer a lot of insight bout the age of roof, air conditioning, plumbing, additions that were done without permits, foundation issues, driveway cracks and more!

 When is a Property Inspection Needed?